CholGen/CholGen-Workshop-2024/workshop/theiaprok-illumina.md

 ### Run TheiaProk_Illumina_PE_PHB

 Click on the **Workflows** tab on the top.
 This should lead to a list of analysis workflows that have already been preloaded into your workspace.
 One of them is `TheiaProk_Illumina_PE_PHB`.

 This will lead to a workflow configuration page where you will need to set parameters and inputs before launching your analysis.
 Make sure to set the following:

 - The `TheiaProk_Illumina_PE_PHB` "Version:" should be already set to `v1.3.0`, but make sure it is set as such.
 - "Run workflow(s) with inputs defined by data table" should be selected (not "file paths").
-- "Step 1 — Select root entity type:" should be set to `sample`.
+- "Step 1 — Select root entity type:" should be set to `cholera_sample`.
 - "Step 2 — **SELECT DATA**" — click on this button and a data selector box will pop up.
-Check box all six rows of the `sample` table so that we launch multiple assembly jobs at the same time, one for each sample in the table.
+Check box all 221 rows of the `cholera_sample` table so that we launch multiple assembly jobs at the same time, one for each sample in the table.
+In order to check all 221 rows, you will need to click the downward pointing black triangle next to the empty checkbox on the header row of the table.
+This will pull down a menu and you can select "All (221)" from the menu.
+This will return you to the sample selector table with all 221 rows filled in.
 After selecting the rows, click the **OK** button on the lower right of the pop up box.
-This should return you to the workflow setup page which should now say that it will run on "6 selected samples" [sic].
+This should return you to the workflow setup page which should now say that it will run on "221 selected cholera_samples".

 ![image](https://github.com/CholGen/CholGen-Workshop-2024/assets/8513746/797820b2-1062-4d64-b662-752c8b09a5fc)